Construction of 242 homes on land to the east of Coldean Lane began in July 2021.

 We’re committed to the new housing being 100% affordable.
 That’s why half the homes will be available for social rent from the council, for people on its joint housing register, while the rest will be available for shared ownership from Hyde.
 Shared ownership gives first time buyers an affordable way of getting onto the housing ladder.
 You can find more about shared ownership on the Hyde New Homes website.

-The first homes are due to be ready in 2023.
+The first homes are due to be ready in autumn 2023.

 Ecology work was completed successfully in 2019 and our ecologist (who’s registered under the Badger Class Licence scheme) will be monitoring construction throughout.